bihealth/sodar-core/docs/source/app_projectroles.rst

 The ``projectroles`` app is the base app for building a :term:`SODAR Core based Django site<SODAR Core Based Site>`.
-It provides a framework for project access management, dynamic content retrieval, models and tools for SODAR-compatible apps plus a default template and CSS layout.
+It provides a ramework for project access management, dynamic content retrieval, models and tools for SODAR-compatible apps plus a default template and CSS layout.

 Other Django apps which intend to use aforementioned functionalities depend on